-© 2012 Department of Public Expenditure & Reform Published by: Department of Public Expenditure & Reform Government Buildings Upper Merrion Street Dublin 2.
+Published by: Office of Government Procurement Department of Public Expenditure & Reform Government Buildings Upper Merrion Street Dublin 2.

 This document is not to be taken as a legal interpretation of the provisions governing public procurement.
 All parties must rely exclusively on their own skills and judgement or upon those of their advisors when making use of this document.
-The Government Construction Contracts Committee (GCCC), the National Public Procurement Policy Unit (NPPPU) and the Department of Public Expenditure & Reform and any other contributor to this guidance note do not assume any liability to anyone for any loss or damage caused by any error or omission, whether such error or omission is the result of negligence or any other cause.
+The Government Contracts Committee for Construction (GCCC), the Office of Government Procurement (OGP) and the Department of Public Expenditure & Reform and any other contributor to this guidance note do not assume any liability to anyone for any loss or damage caused by any error or omission, whether such error or omission is the result of negligence or any other cause.
 Any and all such liability is disclaimed.